Fiona Hill (presidential advisor): Impeachment inquiry testimony

 On October 14, 2019, responding to a subpoena, Hill testified in a closed-door deposition for ten hours before a committee of the United States Congress as part of the impeachment inquiry against President Donald Trump during his first impeachment.
 Some Republicans questioned the credibility of her testimony, including Connie Mack IV, who described Hill as a "George Soros mole infiltrating the national-security apparatus".

 She testified in public before the same body on November 21, 2019.
 While being questioned by Steve Castor, the counsel for the House Intelligence Committee's Republican minority, Hill commented on Gordon Sondland's involvement in the Ukraine matter: "It struck me when (Wednesday), when you put up on the screen Ambassador Sondland's emails, and who was on these emails, and he said these are the people who need to know, that he was absolutely right," she said.
 "Because he was being involved in a domestic political errand, and we were being involved in national security foreign policy.
 And those two things had just diverged."

 In response to a question from that committee's chairman, Rep. Adam Schiff, Hill stated: "The Russians' interests are frankly to delegitimize our entire presidency...
 The goal of the Russians [in 2016] was really to put whoever became the president — by trying to tip their hands on one side of the scale — under a cloud."

+Post-White House

+In her post-White House career, Hill returned to academia.
+With four other Russia experts, Jon Huntsman Jr. (former Republican Governor and Trump's Ambassador to Russia), Robert Legvold (a retired Professor in International Relations), Rose Gottemoeller (professor and former Deputy Secretary-General of NATO), and Thomas R. Pickering (retired diplomat and Clinton's Ambassador to Russia), she wrote an op-ed in Politico Magazine wherein they state that, although Russia is and will likely remain greatly disharmonious with Western Europe and North America, it is in the security interests of the United States to seek co-operation where possible.

+Hill's views on Russia could be characterized by increasing pessimism on co-operation with the United States, as she expressed fear that even Russia's foremost oppositional politician, the now-deceased Alexei Navalny, employed populism and had a history of engaging nationalism.
+When asked if such statements could be considered "russophobic", Hill responded that "people may think what they will" and that "it's foolish to disregard objective truths" in service of political etiquette.